 A LGBTQ+ Resources guide created by the University of Exeter Library provides links to digital archives, e-books & audiovisual materials available to University of Exeter staff and students.
 A LGBTQ+ reading list is also available.

-David Rees came out as a gay man when he was 37 years old and he had his first novel accepted for publication the same year.
+David Rees came out as a gay man when he was 37 years old.
+He had his first novel accepted for publication the same year.
 Much of his fiction was aimed at young adults and explores the experiences of growing up as a gay teenager.
 His novels Quintin's Man (1976) and In the Tent (1979) were the first books for teenagers in the UK to have central gay characters.
-His novel The Milkman's On His Way (1982) was cited in Parliament during the Section 28 debates and was accused of promoting and 'glorifying' gay sex.
+His novel The Milkman's On His Way (1982) was cited in Parliament during the Section 28 debates.

 The literary papers of David Rees have been catalogued and can be browsed via the online archives catalogue.

-Editions of many of David Rees' books are held within our Reserve Collection, catalogued under the classmark: Reserve 828.9/REE-9.
+Books by David Rees are held within our Reserve Collection, catalogued under the classmark Reserve 828.9/REE-9.
 You can browse the titles in the library catalogue.